Menu

 2. Once Projectrak is in your Jira instance, transitions can be customized to look at the current value of any project field.

-3. And finally, busy Jira admins don’t need to update project data, which can be maintained by anyone with the Projectrak admin role
+3. Finally, busy Jira admins don’t need to update project data, which anyone with the Projectrak admin role can maintain

 How project could centralize its information in Jira with ProfieldsAn example of Projectrak project Layout with all the project information organized.